matthewpalmer/Locksmith/README.md

 Now we get the ability to save our account in the keychain.

-- overwrites whatever is stored on the keychain under this user account (if nothing is stored, we save as normal)

 ```swift
 let account = TwitterAccount(username: "_matthewpalmer", password: "my_password")
 try account.createInSecureStore()